Jessesam17/Jessesam17/README.md

 - 👋 Hi, I’m Jessesam17
 - 👀 I’m interested in programming, Data science and Data Engineering
-- 🌱 I’m currently learning programming, Data science and Data Engineering
+- 🌱 I’m currently learning programming, Data science with Python and Data Engineering
 - 💞️ I’m looking to collaborate on with any professionals and others with above interest
 - 📫 How to reach me;
 - 📞 +2347061842001